simonroquette/CORAP/README.md

  - (20%) Random deletion of a letter
  - (20%) Random addition of a letter
  - (20%) Random replacement of a letter by another (random one)
- - (40%) Replacement of a letter or sequence of letters by another one that looks alike (nn with m, u with v... see binarize.py EQUIVALENCE_TABLE for more details)
+ - (40%) Replacement of a letter or sequence of letters by another one that looks alike (*nn* with *m*, *u* with *v*... see binarize.py EQUIVALENCE_TABLE for more details)

 # Model

+### Results

+Because my code is not supposed to only see how well a deep learning model can correct mistakes, but to be a usable solution to spelling correction, there are therfore two kinds of mistakes
+ - False positives (doesn't correct a word that has a spelling mistake, happens often when for example *an* is mapped to *a*)
+ - True negative (corrects a word that didn't contain a spelling mistake) It has an overall 94% accuracy, on my noise considering 1/3 word has a spelling mistake.

 ### What it is
-- CharRNN
+- *CharRNN*
 - LSTM units stacked (didn't change it from the code I based my work on, except input shape)
-- Classification problem : dictionnary is fed with training data's words, and each word seen is mapped to the most probable output in the build dictionnary
+- Classification problem : dictionnary is fed with training data's words.
+Each word seen is mapped to the most probable output in the build dictionnary

 ### To do/improve
-- There is a probability that the word is unknown and it will be mapped to himself (useful for unknown first names etc...)
+- (improve) There is a probability that the word is unknown and it will be mapped to himself (useful for unknown first names etc...)
 To train the model to this, words that are only seen once or twice are withdrawn from the dictionnary
 - For the moment model is set to ignore capital letters
 - Much more ;)